oVirt/ovirt-site/source/feature/fedora-21-support.html.md

 The feature is self contained: if support for Fedora 21 won't be ready for 3.6.0 we won't deliver Fedora 21 RPMs.

+### Release Notes

+      == Red Hat Enterprise Linux 7 and CentOS 7 Support ==
+      Support for running oVirt Engine on Fedora 21 (or similar) has been added providing custom packaging of JBoss Application Server 7.

 ### Comments and Discussion

 *   Refer to [Talk:Fedora 21 Support](Talk:Fedora 21 Support)